 In short, vesting government-granted, legally enforceable private exclusive rights in the producer of a potentially valuable resource—be it an iPad or Avatar—does not “violate every tenet of laissez-faire capitalism.”
 To the contrary, granting such exclusive rights to producers is one of the three preconditions to using “market competition” to encourage the private production of any resource.
 That is why famously capitalistic economists like Milton Friedman treat copyrights as a type of private property right—not as corporate welfare, government subsidies, or economic “monopolies.”

-2. The constitutionality of US copyright laws is not a "myth," but an adjucated reality.
+2. The constitutionality of U.S. copyright laws is not a “myth,” but an adjudicated reality.

-Next, Three Myths proclaims “our current legal regime of copyright protection” to be unconstitutional:
+Next, Three Myths proclaimed “our current legal regime of copyright protection” to be unconstitutional:

 It’s a common misperception that the Constitution enables our current system of copyright protection—in fact, it does not.